chrisclarkson/WGCNA_shiny/README.md

 This is work from my masters thesis.
 I had to make a website that took biological data as input and infer a network.
 I chose WGCNA because the output was interpretable.
 (For any information of WGCNA please see: https://labs.genetics.ucla.edu/horvath/htdocs/CoexpressionNetwork/Rpackages/WGCNA/)

 # Purpose
-The code herein turns the WGCNA main features of the WGCNA workflow into an interactive shiny page allowing for co-expression of cluster identification, network visualisation and correlation of eigengeme values to phenotypes.
+The code herein turns the main features of the WGCNA workflow into an interactive shiny page allowing for co-expression of cluster identification, network visualisation and correlation of eigengeme values to phenotypes.

 You can visualise the network on the shiny page or have a more dynamic network visualisation output can be saved.